Treatment of Pain

 • Some neurologic disorders, such as dementia and encephalopathy, because delirium is a risk

 Sedation is common.
-Patients should not drive and should take precautions to prevent falls and other accidents for a period of time after initiation of opioids and after an increase in dose until they can judge the drug's effect on their ability to do these types of activities.
-Patients and family members should be instructed to contact one of their practitioners if patients experience excessive or persistent sedation.
-If sedation impairs quality of life, certain stimulant drugs may be given intermittently (eg, before a family gathering or other event that requires alertness) or, to some patients, regularly.
-Drugs that can be effective are
+Patients should not drive and should take precautions to prevent falls and other accidents for a period of time after initiation of opioids and after an increase in dose until they can judge the medication's effect on their ability to do these types of activities.
+Patients and family members should be instructed to contact one of their professionals if patients experience excessive or persistent sedation.
+If sedation impairs quality of life, certain stimulants may be given intermittently (eg, before a family gathering or other event that requires alertness) or, to some patients, regularly.
+Medications that can be effective are

 Risk of overdose or respiratory depression is higher when patients